MrJohz/figtree/README.md

     + Other booleans?
     + No null value!
 Need a null value!
 What was I thinking?
     + Better way to deal with multiline strings
-    + Should it be possible to write negative hexadecimal numbers?
 - Parsing:
     + Advanced position details - show beginning and end of token
     + Interpolation via `$reference` nodes?